-Many of these drugs have warning labels and website information to reflect the risks now, but that wasn’t always the case.
-When drug manufacturers like Gilead fail to warn doctors and their patients, they can be held liable for a patient’s medical expenses, lost wages, pain, and suffering, and death benefits paid to grieving family members.
+Many of these drugs have warning labels and website information to reflect the risks, but that wasn’t always the case.
+When drug manufacturers like Gilead fail to warn doctors and their patients, they can be held liable for a patient’s medical expenses, lost wages, pain and suffering, and death benefits paid to grieving family members.

 You May Be Eligible to File a TDF Drugs Lawsuit

-With claims mounting, lawsuits against Gilead could be consolidated in Multi-District Litigation (MDL), which would streamline early discovery processes and set aside several benchmark trials before the same judge to identify strengths and weaknesses of the common arguments against the drugmaker.
-However, unlike a class-action lawsuit, each claim in an MDL is handled individually based on its own merits with compensation determined on a case-by-case basis depending on individual degrees of loss and suffering.
+With claims mounting, lawsuits against Gilead could be consolidated in Multi-District Litigation (MDL), which would streamline early discovery processes and set aside several benchmark trials before the same judge to identify strengths and weaknesses of the standard arguments against the drugmaker.
+However, unlike a class-action lawsuit, each claim in an MDL is handled individually based on its merits, with compensation determined on a case-by-case basis depending on individual degrees of loss and suffering.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.